 When you handle an uncontested divorce on your own, your main expense will probably be the court's filing fee for the divorce petition or response.
 These fees vary from state to state—and even from county to county in some states—ranging from about $100 to over $400.
 (You can usually apply for a waiver of the filing fee if you can't afford to pay it.)
 You might also have to pay other, smaller fees to:

 In some states, you may file a joint petition with your spouse for an uncontested divorce—which means you could split the filing fee.
 Certain states also offer special, simplified procedures for an uncontested divorce, but they often have strict requirements.
 (Learn about state laws on uncontested divorce.
-And for help working out an agreement with your spouse on child support, learn about state child-support guidelines.)
+And learn more about how to get a cheap divorce.)

 Even uncontested divorces can present obstacles for some people.
 You need to know: